Derivations and gt-henselian field topologies: Background

 \section{Background}

 Throughout $K$ is a field and the transcendence degree of $K$ is the transcendence degree over the prime subfield.
 Let $V$ range over $K$-varieties and let $V(K)$ be the set of $K$-points of $V$.
+We let $\A^n = \Spec K[x_1, \ldots, x_n]$ and recall that $\A^n(K)$ is canonically identified with $K^n$ for each $n \ge 1$.
 An \textbf{E-subset} of $V(K)$ is a set of the form $f(W(K))$ for $f\colon W \to V$ an \'etale morphism of $K$-varieties.
 The \textbf{\'etale-open} (or $\Sa E_K$-) topology on $V(K)$ is the topology with basis the collection of E-sets.
 The $\Sa E_K$-topology on $K = \A^1(K)$ is discrete if and only if the $\Sa E_K$-topology on $V(K)$ is discrete for every $V$ if and only if $K$ is not large~\cite{firstpaper}.
 We say that the $\Sa E_K$-topology \textbf{is a field topology} if there is a field topology $\uptau$ on $K$ such that the $\uptau$-topology on $V(K)$ agrees with the $\Sa E_K$-topology for every $V$ and we say that a field topology $\uptau$ on $K$ refines the $\Sa E_K$-topology when the $\uptau$-topology on $V(K)$ refines the $\Sa E_K$-topology for every $V$.
 By \cite[Prop.~4.9]{firstpaper} the $\Sa E_K$-topology is a field topology if and only if the $\Sa E_K$-topology on $K^n$ agrees with the product topology given by the $\Sa E_K$-topology on $K$ for every $n \ge 2$.

 The \textbf{weight} $w(\uptau)$ of a topology $\uptau$ is the minimal cardinality of a basis.
 There are $2^{|X|}$ topologies of weight $\le |X|$ on an infinite set $X$.
 Let $\uptau$ be a field topology on $K$.
 Then $w(\uptau)\le |K| + \eta$ for $\eta$ the minimal cardinality of a neighborhood basis at zero.
 Recall that $X \subseteq K$ is \textbf{bounded} if for any neighborhood $U$ of $0$ we have $\lambda X \subseteq U$ for some $\lambda \in K^\times$.
 If $X$ is bounded then for any neighborhood $U$ of $0$ we have $VX \subseteq U$ for some neighborhood $V$ of $0$~\cite[Lemma~2.1]{Prestel1978}.
 Bounded sets are closed under affine transformations.
 If $U$ is a nonempty bounded open set then $\{ aU + b : a \in K^\times, b \in K\}$ is a basis for $\uptau$; $\uptau$ is \textbf{locally bounded} if some nonempty open set is bounded.
 Hence $w(\uptau) \le |K|$ when $\uptau$ is locally bounded.